-A cable from the Orkney Island grid sends electricity to the data centre – which needs just under a quarter of a megawatt of power when running at full capacity.
+A cable from the Orkney Island grid sends electricity to the data center – which needs just under a quarter of a megawatt of power when running at full capacity.

-Colocation with marine renewable energy is a step towards reaching Microsoft’s vision of data centres with their own sustainable power supply says Microsoft cloud infrastructure strategy and architecture general manager Christian Belady.
+Colocation with marine renewable energy is a step towards reaching Microsoft's vision of data centers with their own sustainable power supply says Microsoft cloud infrastructure strategy and architecture general manager Christian Belady.

 And in terms of cooling, Naval Group adapted a heat-exchange process used for cooling submarines, whereby seawater is piped directly through the radiators on the back of each of the 12 server racks and back out into the ocean.

-The depths of the ocean are consistently cold, thereby offering ready and free access to cooling – eliminating one of the biggest costs of land-based data centres.
+The depths of the ocean are consistently cold, thereby offering ready and free access to cooling – eliminating one of the biggest costs of land-based data centers.

-Cutler says data centres are the physical clouds of cloud computing and given its rapid rise, they need to innovate rapidly.
+Cutler says data centers are the physical clouds of cloud computing and given its rapid rise, they need to innovate rapidly.